The Bespoke Team

 Chelsea Murphy, violin

 Chelsea Murphy began playing the violin at age 4, studying with acclaimed Suzuki instructor, Carol Sykes until the age of 13.
 For the following five years, Chelsea was an active member of the Boston Youth Symphony under Federico Cortese, playing in some of the world's most renowned venues, such as Boston's Symphony Hall, England's Chichester Cathedral and Tanglewood's Seiji Ozawa Hall.
 During this time with the BYSO, she studied with BSO violinist, John Holland and went on numerous international tours.
 During the summer months, Chelsea spent time at festivals such as Soundfest Chamber Festival, under the Colorado String Quartet and Tanglewood's Young Artists Orchestra.
 Son after, she went on to study with Dana and Yuriy Mazurkevich, students of renowned violinist, David Oistranhk, at the Boston University College of Fine Arts.
 She then continued her education at the College of Charleston where she studied with CSO Concertmaster, Yuriy Bekker.
-Durikng her time at the College of Cgarleston, she was an active member in the Charleston music scene and the Concertmaster of the College of Charleston Orchestra.
+During her time at the College of Charleston, she was an active member in the Charleston music scene and the Concertmaster of the College of Charleston Orchestra.
 Currently, she is actively playing in venues around Charleston and teaching young children at a local Montessori school.

 Mayumi Nakamura, violin